The answer to this question depends on your itinerary.

 Although an international naval force is patrolling these waters, the area involved is quite large and it is easy for the naval patrols to miss small pirate vessels.

-The International Maritime Bureau Piracy Reporting Centre states that piracy has declined overall, including near the Horn of Africa, Gulf of Guinea and Malacca Straits, but says that pirate attacks in Philippine waters have increased.
+The International Maritime Bureau Piracy Reporting Centre states that piracy has declined overall, including near the Horn of Africa, Gulf of Guinea, and Malacca Straits, but says that pirate attacks in Philippine waters have increased.
 In February 2018, NYA reported that pirates are still targeting merchant ships and container ships in the Gulf of Guinea.
 Passenger ships were not attacked in the Gulf of Guinea between August 2017 and January 2018, according to NYA.
 Perhaps this is due to the fact that cargo vessels have fewer crew members than do passenger ships.

 In addition to the piracy and robbery in the areas named above, the US State Department's International Maritime Piracy and Armed Robbery at Sea Fact Sheet mentions pirate attacks and robbery at sea off the coast of Venezuela, but, as of this writing, these attacks appear to be aimed at general cargo vessels and small yachts.

-How to Minimize the Risk of Pirate Attacks
+How to Minimize the Your Risk

 With so many cruise itineraries to choose from, avoiding pirate-infested waters is a simple process.
 All you have to do is select an itinerary that is far away from areas where acts of piracy have occurred.
 Evidence suggests that pirates are moving farther out into international waters, so paying attention to news of pirate attacks will help you choose a safe itinerary.